 Using a food processor, high power blender or a large rolling pin, crush the biscuits into fine crumbs.

 Melt the vegan margarine then pour it into a bowl with the biscuit crumbs.
-Give it a good mix until the crumbs are well coated in the melted butter.
+Give it a good mix until the crumbs are well coated in the melted margarine.

 Pour the crumbs into a 9-inch springform tin and press them in very tightly.
 I like to use the bottom of a measuring cup to do this.
 Place it in the fridge while you prepare the filling.

 In a large bowl, mix the cream cheese, icing sugar and vanilla together until smooth.